mavryk-network/taquito/website/versioned_docs/version-20.0.0/proposal_and_ballot.md

 author: Davis Sawali
 ---

-In Tezos, the economic protocol can be amended by proposing and voting for changes.
+In Mavryk, the economic protocol can be amended by proposing and voting for changes.
 The protocol change will happen depending on the result of the votes.

 ## Proposals
 A `Proposals` operation can be injected during a **Proposal Period**.
 It allows a delegate to submit a proposal identified by a protocol hash.
 Submitting a proposal also upvotes said proposal during the **Proposal Period**, not to be confused with *Ballot* votes in the section below.